sebasjm/antlr/README.txt

 January 1, 2007

+* analysis failsafe is back on; if a decision takes too long, it bails out and uses k=1

+January 1, 2007

 * += labels for rules only work for output option; previously elements of list were the return value structs, but are now either the tree or StringTemplate return value.
 You can label different rules now